Genital warts, also known as venereal warts or condylomata acuminate, are one of the most common types of sexually transmitted infections (STIs).

 Complications of genital warts

-- Cancer - HPV infection has been closely association with cervical cancer, as well as cancer of the vulva, anus and penis.
-The majority of cervical cancers globally are caused by HPV infection.
-Even though not all HPV infections lead to cervical cancer, it is crucial for a woman's long-term health that she has regular Pap tests.
-This study revealed that some HPV infections are also closely linked to head and neck cancers.
-Another report says that HPV is also linked to oral cancer.
+- Cancer - HPV infection is associated with cervical cancer, as well as cancer of the vulva, anus, and penis.
+Of course, not all HPV infections lead to cervical cancer, but it is crucial for a woman's long-term health that she has regular Pap tests.

 Diagnosing genital warts

-- Women - genital warts may exist on the vulva, cervix, upper thighs, inside the vagina, on the anus, and inside the anus. (vulva = lips around the opening of the vagina.
-Cervix = entrance to the uterus or womb)
+- Women - genital warts may exist on the vulva (lips around the vagina), cervix (entrance to the uterus), upper thighs, inside the vagina, on the anus, and inside the anus.

-- Men - genital warts may exist on the penis, scrotum, urethra, upper thighs, on the anus, and inside the anus. (urethra = tube than urine passes through. scrotum = sac that holds the testicles)
+- Men - genital warts may exist on the penis, scrotum (sack which holds the testes), urethra (tube that carries urine), upper thighs, on the anus, and inside the anus.

-- The patient or partner has genital warts symptoms
+- The patient or partner has genital wart symptoms

 - The patient recently had unprotected sex with a new partner